 Tapestry (also called needlepoint) is such a fun and relaxing craft!… But what do you do with the project once it’s finished?
 I’ve come up with a simple, no sew way to turn your stitching into a cute tag.
 It would be darling tied to your purse or project bag.

-I’m using one of my Charted Tapestry kits which can be found in my online shop here.
-However, you could use any little needlepoint project.
+You could use any little needlepoint project.
 Just adjust the dimensions of the tag and cutout to fit your own stitched piece.

 1. Iron the adhesive rectangles to the backside of the leather rectangle and fabric rectangle.
 NOTE: Read and follow the ironing instructions for the particular brand of fusible you are using.